hausuresh/mlops-playground/README.md

 ```

-3. Deploy model to K8S
+3. Deploy model to Seldon Core on K8S

 YAML file